Panasonic G6 vs GX850

 It is notable that the G6 has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G6 has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the G6 was succeeded by the Panasonic G7.
+Both the G6 and the GX850 have been discontinued, but can regularly be found used on ebay.
+The G6 was replaced by the Panasonic G7, while the GX850 does not have a direct successor.
 Further information on the features and operation of the G6 and GX850 can be found, respectively, in the Panasonic G6 Manual (free pdf) or the online Panasonic GX850 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G6 and the Panasonic GX850?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.